https://www.deakin.edu.au/__data/assets/image/0004/2695513/32193_bachelor-of-laws-honours_hero.jpg

 Academic requirements

-• completion of a minimum of 21 credit points of MLL/MLP/MLT coded units from the Bachelor of Laws (M312) (or equivalent, with a Weighted Average Mark (WAM) of at least 65% across these units
+• for students currently enrolled in the Bachelor of Laws degree (M312), 21 credit points of MLL/MLP/MLT coded units, with a Weighted Average Mark (WAM) of at least 65% across these units.

-• completion of a minimum of 16 credit points of MLL/MLP/MLT coded units from Law combined degrees (or equivalent, with a WAM of at least 65% across these units
+• for students currently enrolled in a Bachelor of Laws combined degree, 16 credit points of MLL/MLP/MLT coded units, with a WAM of at least 65% across these units.

 For all other applicants (not a current Deakin University student), to be considered for admission to this degree you will need to meet the following criteria: